hkotek/hkotek.com/index.md

 Although I am not currently teaching at a university, I still accept some advising requests.
 If you are on this site for this reason, email me at the above address.

 Please visit the [about page](/about) for more details concerning my research interests and my academic history.
-See my [resume](KotekResume-2col.pdf), my [academic CV](KotekCV.pdf), or  my [MIT linguistics user page](https://linguistics.mit.edu/user/hkotek/) for additional details.
+See my [resume](KotekResume-2col.pdf), my [academic CV](KotekCV.pdf), my [MIT linguistics user page](https://linguistics.mit.edu/user/hkotek/), or my [LinkedIn page](https://www.linkedin.com/in/hadas-kotek-phd/) for additional details.

 Science and other outreach